11th Milestone, Isle of Man: Motor-sport heritage

-Drinkwater’s Bend
+Drinkwater's Bend

 During the 1949 350 cc Junior TT race the popular amateur racer Ben Drinkwater crashed fatally at this point and the corner became known as Drinkwater's Bend, although subsequently the name became partly disused.

-On the 5th lap of the 1961 Senior TT Races, Ralph Rensen crashed at the 11th Milestone and later dying from his injuries.
+On the 5th lap of the 1961 Senior TT Races, Ralph Rensen crashed at the 11th Milestone and later died from his injuries.

 Road improvements

 The corner was subjected to road surface repair work and re-profiling during the winter of 2005/2006 by the Department of Transport.